 Spinal discs allow your spine to bend and twist.
 These flexible shock absorbers can be damaged by injury, disease, or the added stress that can result from a spinal fusion.
-But stem cell therapy may help.
+But allograft therapy may help.
 It uses parts of your own blood to help repair disc damage.
 It can slow disc degeneration.
 It may help you avoid surgery.

 This is an implant that lifts and separates your vertebrae.
 It’s used to treat lumbar spinal stenosis.
 That’s a narrowing of the space around your spinal nerves in your lower back.
 The Superion implant makes more room for these nerves, relieving painful compression.

 Intracept Basivertebral Nerve Ablation